Estimate Time5 min

 Understanding your needs as an investor

 Fundamentally, most investors are seeking to fulfill 3 core needs: safety, security, and growth.
 Each of these needs may be satisfied by a different approach.
-For example, a reasonably sized cash allocation, set aside as an emergency fund, may provide a sense of safety in the event you need to deal with a sudden, unexpected expense, while a diversified investment portfolio of stocks and bonds offers the potential for long-term growth and can help you maintain your purchasing power in the face of inflation.
+For example, a reasonably sized cash allocation, set aside as emergency savings, may provide a sense of safety in the event you need to deal with a sudden, unexpected expense, while a diversified investment portfolio of stocks and bonds offers the potential for long-term growth and can help you maintain your purchasing power in the face of inflation.

 "When you can sort your assets into different buckets like this, it can make managing your money amid near-term volatility a little less daunting," says Lars Schuster, institutional portfolio manager at Strategic Advisers, LLC.